MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/universal-packages.md

 [!INCLUDE [package management permissions](includes/package-management-permissions-for-web-build.md)]

-To publish to an external feed, you must first create a service connection to point to that feed. see [Manage service connection](../library/service-endpoints.md) for details.
+To publish to an external feed, you must first create a service connection to point to that feed.
+For more information, see [Manage service connection](../library/service-endpoints.md).

 ---